-Recent studies have focused on enhancing the robustness of Neural ODEs by applying Lyapunov stability theory with various forms \cite{pmlr-v162-rodriguez22a,huang2022fi,LUO2025107219}.
-For examples, Rodriguez et al. \cite{pmlr-v162-rodriguez22a} proposed a training framework based on control-theoretic Lyapunov stability conditions, which demonstrated advantages in prediction performance, convergence speed, and robustness.
-Furthermore, Luo et al. \cite{LUO2025107219} introduced the fixed-time stability Lyapunov condition and designed the FxTS-Loss function to ensure that Neural ODEs converge to accurate prediction results within a user-defined fixed time.
-Huang et al. \cite{huang2022fi} introduced forward invariance by imposing stability conditions on sub-level sets of task-specific Lyapunov functions, which are explicitly defined beforehand.
-These methods typically require an explicit predetermined region of attraction (PRoA) and impose stabilization conditions on the whole region for stabilizing Neural ODEs.
-However, an explicit PRoA easily produced issues of over- or under-imposing stabilization conditions, thus exacerbating the tension between prediction accuracy and adversarial robustness.
+Recent works have integrated Lyapunov stability into Neural ODEs in various forms \cite{pmlr-v162-rodriguez22a,huang2022fi,LUO2025107219}.
+For example, Rodriguez et al. \cite{pmlr-v162-rodriguez22a} proposed a training framework based on control-theoretic Lyapunov stability conditions as loss functions, which demonstrated advantages in convergence speed and robustness.
+Luo et al. \cite{LUO2025107219} introduced a fixed-time stability condition to ensure convergence within a predefined time.
+Huang et al. \cite{huang2022fi} enforced forward invariance by imposing stability constraints on sub-level sets of predetermined Lyapunov functions.
+These methods typically require a fixed predetermined region of attraction and impose stabilization conditions on the entire region to stabilize Neural ODEs.
+However, this often leads to over- or under-constrained stabilization, exacerbating the tension between accuracy and robustness.

-Alternatively, data-driven paradigms avoid explicitly specifying the PRoA by treating clean inputs as Lyapunov stable points \cite{NEURIPS2021_7d5430cf,NEURIPS2022_299a08ee,mirzaei2025adversarially}.
-Specifically, Kang et al. \cite{NEURIPS2021_7d5430cf} proposed the SODEF training framework, which enforces enforce unperturbed features as Lyapunov stable points, ensuring perturbed inputs converge to clean solutions.
-Following up, Li et al. \cite{NEURIPS2022_299a08ee} considered the general non-autonomous dynamical system, and proposed ASODE to place constraints on its corresponding linear time-variant system to make all clean instances act as its asymptotically stable equilibrium points.
-Mirzaei et al. \cite{mirzaei2025adversarially} extend this to out-of-distribution (OOD) detection by stabilizing both in-distribution (ID) and OOD feature.
-However, this equilibrium-centric approach imposes excessive attraction constraints on every clean input feature, neglecting the broader, category-specific attraction basins.
-In principle, perturbed inputs should converge to the attractor of their correct class, not necessarily to the point of each clean sample.

-The fundamental limitation across existing paradigms, whether pre-defining a rigid PRoA or treating every clean point as an equilibrium, lies in the inappropriate application of stability conditions.
-This inevitably results in over- or under-constrained stabilization, creating a tension between prediction accuracy and robustness.
-To bridge this gap, we first introduce a novel perspective grounded in Zubov's theory by reformulating its core equation (a PDE that precisely characterizes RoAs) to measure the consistency between PRoAs and RoAs.
-Then, the reformulation allows us to design a consistency loss that dynamically aligns the PRoA (defined by the Lyapunov function) with the RoA (of the Neural ODE), enabling the stabilization region to adaptively evolve during training.